Skip to main content

 Three structural shifts are reshaping enterprise integration this year, and all three are pulling teams away from monolithic platforms like MuleSoft.

 First, the unbundling of API management from iPaaS is accelerating.
-Teams that historically bought MuleSoft for its all-in-one promise are increasingly splitting the workload: Kong or Apigee for API gateway and developer portal, a modern iPaaS or data integration platform for application integration and ETL, and a separate purpose-built tool for B2B/EDI if needed.
+Teams that historically bought MuleSoft for its all-in-one promise are increasingly splitting the workload: Kong or Apigee for API gateway and developer portal, a modern iPaaS or data integration platform for application integration and ETL, and a separate purpose-built tool for B2B and EDI if needed.
 The unbundled stack typically costs 40-60% less than equivalent MuleSoft coverage and ships in weeks rather than quarters.

 Decision framework: choosing the right MuleSoft alternative